lgalarno/telomerehunterMPU-docker/README.md

 * docker build -t telomerehunter .

+### Option 2: Singularity Installation for HPC
+* singularity pull telomerehunter.sif docker://lgalarno/telomerehunter:latest

-## Usage ##
+## Usage

+### Using Docker
-* docker run -v /local-path:/mnt/data -t telomerehunter telomerehunter -ibt /mnt/data/TUMOR_BAM -ibc /mnt/data/CONTROL_BAM -o /mnt/data/RESULT_DIRECTORY -p PROJECT
+* docker run -v /LOCAL-PATH:/mnt/data -t telomerehunter telomerehunter -pl -ibt /mnt/data/TUMOR_BAM -ibc /mnt/data/CONTROL_BAM -o /mnt/data/RESULT_DIRECTORY -p PROJECT

+### Using Singularity
+* singularity exec --bind /LOCAL-PATH:/mnt/data telomerehunter.sif telomerehunter -pl -ibt /mnt/data/TUMOR_BAM -ibc /mnt/data/CONTROL_BAM -o /mnt/data/RESULT_DIRECTORY -p PROJECT

+### parameters
-- local-path : the path to your files on your computer.
+- LOCAL-PATH : the path to your files on your computer.
 - /mnt/data  : the path used internally by the image.
 It will reflect the structure of the local-path, including subdirectories.
 - TUMOR_BAM : the bam file of the tumor alignment.
 See more information in the Notes below.
 - CONTROL_BAM : the bam file of the control sample alignment.
 - RESULT_DIRECTORY : a folder where telomerehunter will output the resulst of the analysies.
 - PROJECT : Name of the project.
 The folder structure of the results will look like: /local-path/RESULT_DIRECTORY/PROJECT See more information in the Notes below.

-* All possible TelomereHunter options can be found using the -h/--help option, eg docker run -v /local/path:/mnt/data -t telomerehunter telomerehunter -h
+* All TelomereHunter options can be found using the -h/--help option, eg docker run -v /local/path:/mnt/data -t telomerehunter telomerehunter -h

-## Notes ##
+## Notes

 * TUMOR_BAM : By the authors choice, the samples are labelled "tumor and control" in the results.
 This is hardcoded by desing and cannot be changed.
 However, any treatment can in principle be analyzed by TelomereHunter.
 * PROJECT : A project may often contain one control and many treatments (different samples from the same tumor, different drugs or physical treatment, and time lapse).
 You may want to use the same RESULT_DIRECTORY with different PROJECT folders for comparisons with the same control, for instance.
 The results folder structure will then be: